NervanaSystems/aeon/doc/source/user_guide.rst

 Users first perform **ingest**, which means converting their data into a format supported by the dataloader (if needed), and generating a manifest file in tab-separated values (tsv) format.
 This file tells the dataloader where the input and target data reside.

 Given a configuration file, the aeon dataloader takes care of the rest (green box).
-During operation, the first time a dataset is encountered, the dataloader will **cache** the data into `cpio <https://en.wikipedia.org/wiki/Cpio>`_ format, allowing for quick subsequent reads.
-This is an optional but highly recommended step.

 During **provision**, the dataloader reads the data from disk, performs any needed transformations on-the-fly, transfers the data to device memory (e.g. GPU), and provisions the data to the model as an input-target pair.
 We use a multi-threaded library to hide the latency of these disk reads and operations in the device compute.

-The caching step can be skipped by providing an empty ``cache_directory`` configuration (see below).
-In that case, the dataloader will read directly from the source data files.

 Note that **ingest** (creation of the manifest files and any data formatting needed) occurs outside aeon by the user since they are specific to the dataset.